Easy Raspberry Mojitos with Fresh Mint

 It’s summer, and a cold drink is in order, but the last thing you feel like doing is pulling out your blender and creating some sort of complicated frozen situation.
 I understand.
-A pinch of fresh mint and berries, a second of muddling, and you’ll have the most perfect raspberry mojito summer cocktail ever.
+A pinch of fresh mint and berries, a second of muddling, and you’ll have the most perfect summer cocktail ever.
 If you come to visit me in July, be prepared to sit on my porch with one of these.
 One of the best things to make with fresh raspberries.

 finished raspberry mojito with straw in front of window.